-- As with pipe saddles, the saddle rubs on the structural surface during pipe movement, Hence the pipe metal does not get affected to metallic wear mechanism.
+- As with pipe saddles, the saddle rubs on the structural surface during pipe movement, Hence the pipe metal does not get affected by the metallic wear mechanism.

 Design Parameters for Pipe Saddles

-The factors on which the design of pipe saddles depend are:
+The factors on which the design of pipe saddles depends are: